gildas/puppet-me/README.md

   Default value: $HOME/Documents/Virtual Machines
 - --vmware-license *key*
   Contains the license key to configure VMWare Fusion.
-  If not provided here and VMWare needs to be configured,
+  If not provided here and [VMWare Fusion](http://www.vmware.com/products/fusion) needs to be configured,
-  The VMWare initialization script will request it.
+  The [VMWare Fusion](http://www.vmware.com/products/fusion) initialization script will request it.
 - --yes, --assumeyes, -y
   Answers yes to any questions automatically.